Seyoooo/SMLlab2IgiJul/README.md

 A lab exercise to build a Machine Learning system for speech transcription in Polish.
 ## 1. System components
 The [Colab notebook](https://colab.research.google.com/github/sanchit-gandhi/notebooks/blob/main/fine_tune_whisper.ipynb) used as a baseline has in the first phase been split into feature and training pipelines.

 ### 1.1 Feature pipeline
+Following the given google collab code, this notebook import the dataset polish dataset from huggingface, resample and compute the log-Mel spectrogram of the input features, and save the processed features in google Drive.
+Note that in order to keep enough space on google drive for checkpointing, we used only 50% of training, 50% of validation, and 10% of test polish datasets.
+This notebook is running on a CPU.

 ### 1.2 Training pipeline

 ### 1.3 User interface
 The UI has been created in the form of an [app](https://huggingface.co/spaces/PiJul/PolishCarelessWhisper) on HuggingFace.